pieroproietti/penguins-eggs/sourceforge/files/iso/manjaro/README.md

 sudo ./eggs calamares --install sudo ./eggs produce --fast
 ```
-And will get your iso.
+And will get your remasterd iso.